viking-saver/windows-itpro-docs/windows/client-management/recall-sensitive-information-filtering.md

 # Reference for sensitive information filtering in Recall

-This article provides information about the types of potentially sensitive information that [Recall](manage-recall.md) detects.
+This article provides information about the types of potentially sensitive information that [Recall](manage-recall.md) detects when the **Sensitive Information Filtering** setting is enabled.

 ## Types of potentially sensitive information